The Heart Doctor’s Kitchen

 Who is this cookbook for?

-This cookbook was created for anyone looking to eat in a heart-healthy way—especially those managing high cholesterol, high blood pressure, or other cardiovascular risk factors.
+This cookbook was created for anyone looking to eat in a heart-healthy way.

 What’s the best way to print a recipe?